astral-keks/commandry/README.md

 ### Motivation

 Modern AI agents need access to powerful tools and automation capabilities to be truly useful.
 PowerShell provides extensive system management and automation capabilities, but there hasn't been an easy way to expose these capabilities to AI assistants in a standardized manner.
-CommandR solves this problem by providing a bridge between PowerShell scripts and the Model Context Protocol (MCP), allowing AI assistants to discover, understand, and execute PowerShell-based tools.
+Commandry solves this problem by providing a bridge between PowerShell scripts and the Model Context Protocol (MCP), allowing AI assistants to discover, understand, and execute PowerShell-based tools.

 ### Description

-CommandR is a .NET-based tool that:
+Commandry is a .NET-based tool that:

 - **Discovers PowerShell Scripts**: Automatically scans directories for `.ps1` files and converts them into MCP tools
 - **Supports PowerShell Functions**: Automatically scans directories for `.ps,1` files and converts functions exported by them into MCP tools